Shape and Share Your Story

 UW Professional & Continuing Education Excellence in Teaching Award, 2009

 Dive into more complex writing topics such as different types of storytelling and the five-focus plot structure.
 Consider the nuances of character, language and voice in your work.

-Explore the foundational elements of literary short stories and novels — including character development, narrative voice and point of view.
+Explore the foundational elements of literary short stories and novels — including character development, narrative voice, themes and point of view.
 Discover how to bring your own creative ideas to life.